|Title:||QRZ XML Logbook Data Specification|

 GMTime nodes are simply informational

-and may be shown to the end user if determined to be useful.
+and may be shown to the end user if deemed to be useful.

 To make a callsign query, simply pass the current session key in the